Craig Luebben

+Luebben made many first ascents in the United States and abroad, including China, Madagascar, Puerto Rico and France.
+Luebben was a mountain guide with the American Mountain Guides Association and instructor.

-Craig was a 5.12 climber in that he could likely onsight any 5.12 on the planet."
+"Craig was a 5.12 climber in that he could likely onsight any 5.12 on the planet."

-Biography
+Death

-Craig Luebben was killed on August 9, 2009 in an accident while climbing on Mount Torment in the Cascade Range of Washington.
+Craig Luebben was killed on August 9, 2009, in an accident while climbing on Mount Torment in the Cascade Range of Washington.
 A car-size block of ice calved off, taking Craig with it and resulting in a 30-foot fall.
 While not struck by the initial block, Craig was pelted by debris as he hung from his rope.

+After his death, the American Mountain Guides Association established the Craig Luebben Education Fund in his honor to provide scholarships for new mountain guides.

+Writing

 Luebben's 2004 book, Rock Climbing: Mastering Basic Skills, won that year's National Outdoor Book Award (Instructional).